dGarnett00/GM/README.md

-# Basketball Game Simulator
+# Basketball GM (Simulation Removed)

-A modern, modular desktop app (PyQt5) for simulating exhibition basketball games.
+A modern, modular desktop app (PyQt5).
+Game simulation features have been removed in this build; box score utilities and team browsing remain.

 ## Structure